 What Is Zero Carbon Guildford Doing?

-Zero Carbon Guildford’s objective is to help the borough of Guildford reach carbon neutrality by 2030.
+Zero Carbon Guildford’s objective is to help the borough of Guildford reach carbon neutrality by 2030, through the development of a community-led climate action plan.

 Only around 30% of Guildford’s emissions can be directly tackled by the borough or county council.
 The remaining 60-70% must be addressed through strategies aimed at reducing consumption, better energy management, and waste reduction.